mauriciomelo/fuzzy-run/README.md

 # fuzzy-run
 Just run it!

-Run your npm scripts with the power of the fuzzy search,
+Run your npm scripts with the power of the fuzzy search.

 ## Install